Lee-W/main-blog/content/posts/draft/Deep-Learning-Based-Document-Modeling-for-Personality-Detection-from-Text.md

 - Product and Service Recommandation (People with similiar personalities might have similiar favors)
 - Mental Health Diagnosis
 - Forensics: Reduce the circle of suspects
 - Human Resource: One's suitablitlty for certain jobs

 ## Personality Theory Used in This Paper
 [Big Five Personality Trait](https://en.wikipedia.org/wiki/Big_Five_personality_traits)

-## Idea
+## Basic Idea of the Method
-1. Feed Sentences from essays to convolution filter → Sentence model in the form of n-gram feature vectors
+1. Feed sentences from essays to convolution filter → Sentence model in the form of n-gram feature vectors
-2. Aggregate the vectors of its sentences and combine with Masiresse features to represent the document
+2. Aggregate the vectors of a document's sentences and combine them with Masiresse features to represent the document
-3. Classification: Feed document vector into a fully connected neural network with one hidden layer
+3. Classification: Feed the document vectors into a fully connected neural network

 ## Overview of the Method